tashwitab/Array-/README.md

             12. End

 CONCLUSION: An element in the array is searched and the program is executed successfully.
 A matrix is printed using array.
+Two matrices are added using an array.